 The UK’s data protection legislation covers the lawful processing of personal information.
 Please see the University’s Data Protection Policy for further details.

-There is also a Privacy Notice that is specific to the School of Medicine.
-Please see the School of Medicine Privacy Notice for further details.
+There is a privacy notice specific to the MBChB programme.
+Please see the MBChB School of Medicine Privacy Notice for further details.

 How to contact us with a data query